WilliamJohnsonJr/audition/README.md

 - Automated builds with CodeBuild are out-of-scope for this project.

 ## Considerations for the CloudFormation template
+- This setup will cost about $159/month to run on AWS (as of July 2025), mostly due to the costs for the VPC Endpoints and NAT Gateways.
 - The VPC is deliberately kept small for this project (/24 CIDR, less than 256 available IPs).
 You should probably use a larger VPC in production.
 - SSL communication with the DB is not turned on.
 I'd recommend turning that on in production.
 - There is no Replica or Backup for the PostgresQL DB.
 You would want those in a production app.